isovector/thinking-with-types/prose/restrictions/1-working-with-types.markdown

 programs---without needing any explicit annotations.
 The result is that term-level Haskell programmers rarely need to pay much attention to types.
 It's often enough to just annotate the top-level declarations.
-And even then, this is done more for our benefit than the compiler's.
+And even then, this is done more for our benefit than for the compiler's.

 This state of affairs is ubiquitous and the message it sends is loud and clear:
 "types are something we need not think much about".
 Unfortunately, such an